lgrcia/spotter/docs/source/index.md

 :align: center
 ```

-*spotter* is a Python package to produce forward models of non-uniform stars spectra.
+*spotter* is a Python package to to compute approximate forward models of fluxes and spectra time-series of non-uniform stars.
 It uses the [HEALPix](https://healpix.sourceforge.io/) subdivision scheme and is powered by the high-performance numerical package [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html), enabling its use on GPUs.

 **Note**